quitism/bd-customizations/README.md

 # btd-customized
-my own take of stuff from betterdiscords
+my own take of already made stuff from betterdiscord (i dont have a lot of experience with css - ruh roh)